Pseudo-isotopies and diffeomorphisms of 4-manifolds: Introduction

 \subsection{Acknowledgements}

 Thanks to Mark Powell and Andrew Lobb for extensive discussions and ideas.
+Thanks to Arunima Ray and Dirk Schuetz for useful comments and corrections.
 Thanks to Wolfgang L\"uck for useful correspondence, Bj{\o}rn Jahren for his interest and for sharing his notes, and to Slava Krushkal for interesting conversations.
 Thanks also to the Max Planck Institute for Mathematics for hosting me for three months while I worked on this paper.
 This research was supported by EPSRC Grant no.\ EP/N509462/1 project no.\ 1918079, awarded through Durham University.